SierraDescents

 But what about the weight savings on those long savage approaches?

 Here I discovered something interesting: saving three pounds on your feet matters a lot.
-Saving three pounds on your back is much less noticeable.
+Saving three pounds on your back is much less important.

-The Gorgonio grind nuked me just like it always does, and the lighter Pierra Mentas mattered on the hiking portion of the day, but not as much as I was hoping.
-So for me the bottom line is clear: the tradeoff isn't worth it.
-You still suffer on the approach, and in the process, you lose the one thing that truly matters: the actual skiing part of the day.
+The Gorgonio grind nuked me just like it always does, and yes the lighter Pierra Mentas made a difference during the hiking portion of the day, but not as much as I had hoped.
+So for me the tradeoff isn't worth it.
+You still suffer on the approach, and in the process, you lose the one thing that truly matters: the actual skiing part.

 Now: that the Pierra Mentas are not right for me does not mean they can't be right for you, and I do not want in any way to suggest they are not outstanding when used as their designers intended.

 Please, do not send me angry emails telling me the PM's are a racing ski, not a touring ski: I know.
-My question here was to determine whether or not they might be suitable for a specific niche application: SoCal and/or Sierra spring deathmarch skiing.
+My goal was to determine whether or not they might be suitable for a specific niche application: SoCal spring deathmarch skiing.

 Sadly, the answer appears to be "no."

-That said, I still believe the mission itself is worthy.
+That said, I still believe in the mission.
 There are other skis out there that are lighter than the Zero G's but not as spindly-noodly as the Pierra Mentas, including the Black Crows Mentis Freebird, and Dynastar's M-Vertical (currently only available in Europe).

 I'll keep looking.